Headline: New Green Bay Packers Head Coach Dan Devine tallies third losing season in four years and a last place finish in their division

 Devine served as head coach at Arizona State University from 1955 to 1957 and at the University of Missouri from 1958 to 1970, compiling an overall record of 120-40-8 (27-3-1, 93-37-7 respectively).
 Although Devine was a consistent winner in college, he had no NFL coaching experience and a losing record in his final season at Missouri.
 However, Stanton Greene in his book, The Green Bay Packers The Dan Devine Years 1971-74, felt the Executive Committee wanted to return flamboyance to the position, considering Devine to be a charismatic, intellectual coach in the Lombardi style.
 He also had more experience than his competition, including PSU’s Joe Paterno and ASU’s Frank Kush.

 Green Bay’s first choice for the next Lombardi successor, former Los Angeles Rams’ Head Coach George Allen, declined the Packers offer in favor of a similar position with the Washington Redskins.
 He replaced interim Head Coach Bill Austin, who succeeded Lombardi after his death in September 1970.
 Allen had been fired by the Rams after a falling out with Owner Dan Reeves.
 This despite five winning seasons, the most wins by a coach in Rams history.
-Devine’s hiring continued a new trend in the NFL, bringing in successful college coaches with no professional experience including Tommy Prothro (Los Angeles), John Ralston (Denver Broncos), and Don Coryell (St. Louis Cardinals).
+Hiring Devine continued a new trend in the NFL, bringing in successful college coaches with no professional experience including Tommy Prothro (Los Angeles), John Ralston (Denver Broncos), and Don Coryell (St. Louis Cardinals).

 Devine realized early in his tenure that being both head coach and general manager was a significant burden.
 In his autobiography, Devine stated, “No matter how hard I worked … it became evident pretty quickly … that what I was doing was more than a one-person job.
 [Negotiating] contracts with the players, and then having to coach them … was difficult even under the best of circumstances.
 I’ve always felt a coach could perform better if he didn’t have to concern himself with salaries and bonuses.
 [His] job should strictly be directed … to [putting] the best players on the field.”
 The wisdom of having one man hold both positions would be a recurring theme for years to come.